 States have flexibility in which sites they deem eligible to be service sites in their state.
-Eligible service sites may include:

-- Federally-Qualified Health Centers (FQHCs)
+- Federally Qualified Health Centers (FQHCs)

-- Rural Health Clinics
+- Migrant Health Clinics

-- Long-Term Care Facilities
+- Other Health Facilities

-- Community Outpatient Facility
+- Community Outpatient Facilities

-- Community Mental Health Facility
+- Community Mental Health Facilities

-- State and County Health Department Clinic
+- State and County Health Department Clinics

-- Free Clinic
+- Free Clinics

 - Mobile Units

-- School-based Health Clinic
+- School-based Programs

-- Indian Health Service Clinic
+- Federal Indian Health Service (IHS) Clinical Practice Sites

-- Tribal Health Clinic
+- Tribal/638 Health Clinics

-- Urban Indian Health Clinic
+- Urban Indian Health Program

-- State or Federal Correctional Facilities
+- Correctional or Detention Facilities

-- Solo or Group Private Practices
+- Private Practices (Solo or Group)

 SLRP grantees have flexibility in the eligible disciplines offered through their program so long as the disciplines meet the mission of providing primary health services in HPSAs.
 SLRP grantees are not required to include all eligible disciplines in their program.